M551 Sheridan: Tactical mobility

 The Sheridan was powered by a large 300-hp (224 kW) Detroit Diesel 6V53T diesel engine, and a flat track (no support rollers).
 The XM551 thus had an excellent power-to-weight ratio and mobility, able to run at speeds up to 72 km/h (45 mph).
-However, the vehicle proved to be very noisy and unreliable under combat conditions.
+However, the vehicle proved to be very noisy and early Sheridans were unreliable under combat conditions.

+Swimming capability was provided by a flotation screen.
+The front armor was overlain by folding "surfboard".
+This could be opened up into a sloping vertical surface in front of the driver, providing a bow of a boat hull, about level with the top of the turret.
+Fabric formed the rest of the water barrier, folding up from compartments lining the upper corner where the side met the top of the hull, and held up at the back with poles.
+The front of the "hull" was provided with a plastic window, but in practice it was found that water splashing onto it made it almost useless, and the driver instead usually had to take steering directions from the vehicle commander.
+The M2 Bradley adopted a similar solution, but dropped it with upgraded armor.
 The Sheridan could swim across a river that was about 46 m (50 yards) wide.
 Tanks in the Patton series (M46, M47, M48), as well as the M60 tank could not perform these operations; they would have to crawl along the river bottoms using snorkels.
-Not by design, it was found that the swimming hardware acted to reduce the effectiveness of RPG hits, but it was rarely used in Vietnam.
+Not by design, it was found that the swimming hardware acted to reduce the effectiveness of RPG hits.
+Although it was rarely used in Vietnam, fording was frequently used during Reforger exercises in Europe.

 Strategic mobility

 The Sheridan can be rigged for low-velocity airdrop from C-130 (19,000 kg, 42,000 lb max load), C-141 aircraft (17,460 kg, 38,500 lb max load), and the C-5.
 Many films exist showing the Sheridan being pulled out of a C-130 Hercules transport by brake chutes and skidding to a stop.
 The Low Altitude Parachute Extraction System (LAPES) is a somewhat risky maneuver that allows accurate delivery onto a field when landing is not possible, and the practice was stopped in the late 1990s.
 The tank is strapped down to a special pallet which absorbs most of the landing impact.
 The crew does not ride in the tank during extraction, but parachutes from another plane.
 On landing, they go to their tank, release the lines, and drive it away.